How Much Compensation Can I Claim For A Leg Injury?

 |Broken fibula||Moderate||£26,050 to £36,790|

 While this table can be useful for providing estimates, it should not be seen as definitive.
-If you wish to have an expert appraisal of your claim and answer the question of how much is a leg injury claim worth, contacting our legal experts is advisable.
+If you wish to have an expert appraisal of your claim and answer how much a leg injury claim is worth, contacting our legal experts is advisable.
 They can tell you everything you need to know about calculating broken leg compensation payouts.